Therapy as a Political Act: An Interview with Dr. Travis Heath

 Katie Vernoy 34:56

-You’re talking about apprenticeship and being a person and really looking at all of the elements of it.
-And certainly stuff that Curt and I have talked about is kind of this whole person therapist, like you’re bringing yourself into the room, you’re, you’re you can’t help but be impacted in the therapy room by what’s happening outside of the therapy room.
-And I know that I’ve definitely been thinking about, especially black therapists this week, but a lot of BIPOC therapists and how doing therapy this week has a different element to it, I don’t want to I don’t want to take words out of anybody’s mouth.
-So I will just leave it there.
-So I, I want to open this opportunity for you to talk, to speak to that in any way that you think might be helpful for our audience.
+You’re talking about apprenticeship and being a person, and really looking at all of the elements of it.
+And certainly stuff that Curt and I’ve talked about is kind of this whole person therapist, like you’re bringing yourself into the room, you’re, you’re you can’t help but be impacted in the therapy room by what’s happening outside of the therapy room.
+And I know that I’ve definitely had been thinking about, especially black therapists this week, but a lot of BIPOC therapists and how doing therapy this week has a different element to it.
+I don’t want to I don’t want to take words out of anybody’s mouth.
+So I will just leave it there are so I, I want to open this opportunity for you to talk to speak to that in any way that you think might be helpful for our audience.